Casehero

 International Expatriation and Repatriation of Solvay Group

 The basic notion behind the international project is a dual advantage system.
-It helps the Solvay Group to broaden their knowledge base and optimize operations while providing career opportunities for its employees (Gripenberg, 2013).
-Initially, a resort to spread tacit knowledge and drive a consistent process, these drivers have declined in importance as Solvay became more entrenched in respective regions.
+It helps the Solvay Group to broaden its knowledge base and optimize operations while providing career opportunities for its employees (Gripenberg, 2013).
+Initially a resort to spread tacit knowledge and drive a consistent process, these drivers have declined in importance as Solvay became more entrenched in respective regions.

-With this growth and change, comes a new source of friction as finding the balance between local knowledge and global competency.
-A previously ad-hoc and flexible process catering for a small number of expats requires more structure identification, assessment, and agreement stages.
+With this growth and change comes a new source of friction as finding the balance between local knowledge and global competency.
+A previously ad-hoc and flexible process catering to a small number of expats requires more structure identification, assessment, and agreement stages.
 With this, the cost and complexity associated with IM also increase as new challenges require a greater level of expertise and attention to manage.

 Pre-Assignment